Use the back button to select a different record.

 See photo image and additional information about Rosella F. Porterfield within Northern Kentucky Views Presents (.pdf).

-Subjects: Activists, Civil Rights, Education and Educators, Librarians, Library Collections, Libraries, Parks, Grade Schools & High Schools in Kentucky
+Subjects: Activists, Civil Rights, Education and Educators, Librarians, Library Collections, Libraries, Parks & Resorts, Grade Schools & High Schools in Kentucky

 Geographic Region: Daviess County, Kentucky / Elsmere and Erlanger, Kenton County, Kentucky